 “So how old does your child have to be before you can let go?
 Is there a specific age?
 I mean I didn’t hear from mine for a day and a half and I freaked out.
-Does it ever stop or is this just being a psycho parent forever? lol HELP!” – Although I chose not to reply, on the inside I was screaming, “try not hearing from him/her for the rest of your life – what if you aren’t given a choice at what age you have to let go?
-What if you had to let go at the young age of seventeen, never to hear from them again?
+Does it ever stop or is this just being a psycho parent forever? lol HELP!” – Although I chose not to reply (thankfully), on the inside I was screaming, “try not hearing from him/her for the rest of your life – what if you aren’t given a choice at what age you have to let go?
+What if you have to let go at the young age of seventeen, never to hear from them again?
 Never to see their face again?”

 “This is the week many of our kids leave for college.
 My baby leaves tomorrow 😢 I’m sad already.” – This one really hit me hard.
-I wanted to comment back, “Your child has the opportunity to attend college and experience life why not be happy that they are able to leave tomorrow, that they will be experiencing something wonderful – the opportunity to learn and thrive!
+I wanted to comment back, “Your child has the opportunity to attend college and experience life – be happy that they are able to leave tomorrow, that they will be experiencing something wonderful – the opportunity to learn and thrive!
 My son will never have that opportunity!”